 Bordeira surroundings offer great big wave conditions that are popular among surfers, but thanks to the cross-onshore wind it’s a suitable kitesurfing spot as well.
 There’s also a flat water lagoon hidden behind the estuary.
 This spot works best in the winter.

 Another well known spot in the area is Amado, whose chaotic breaks are usually too much to kite in during the southwesterlies, but it can make for a fun little playground when the northerlies blow strong enough during the winter months.

 Faro is home to a few kiteable beaches.
 The ones to take note of are Ilha de Culatra, Barrinha, Ilha da Barreta and Ilha de Armona.
 Down these parts you can find a mix of flat water lagoons, waves, and moderate chop on the open ocean.

 When you’ve exhausted your time around these parts, head just half an hour east and you’ll hit Cabanas de Tavira, another popular Algarve kitesurfing destination thanks to its moderate winds and safe spacious beach area.

 There are several other locations where you can practice and learn kitesurfing including the islands of Madeira.
 It doesn’t matter if you are looking to get your first kitesurfing experience with one school or if you are an expert kitesurfer since Portugal will have options for all levels.

 We highly recommend exploring Portugal from North to South and check all the different spots in a campervan.
 You can get a truly amazing campervan rented in Porto and drive around the country.
-If you feel this would be the best experience we highly recommend Yescapa for a truly unique experience
+If you feel this would be the best experience check out our campervans for the most memorable Kitesurf trip adventure around Portugal